 FIRST – Type B IF THE RAILWAY HAD COME TO THE VALLEY

 During construction it is being photographed as a construction guide.
-When complete it will be used as an illustration on the front of a club Christmas card- hopefully for 2018
+When complete it will be used as an illustration on the front of a club or home Christmas card-

 SECOND – Type C AUGUST 1944